How Does Mortgage Modification Work?

 - Don’t fall for official-sounding names, such as the “Federal Assistance Program,” for example.

 - Don’t rely on a forensic loan audit for foreclosure prevention.
 These “auditors” often charge hundreds and claim they can accelerate the modification process or cancel your loan.

 - Don’t do business with a company that guarantees you’ll be granted a loan modification.

-File a complaint with the CFPB online or by phone at (855) 411-2372 if you believe you might be the victim of a mortgage modification scam.
+File a complaint with the CFPB online or by phone at 855-411-2372 if you believe you might be the victim of a mortgage modification scam.